Singpass Face Verification

 Concerns about Singpass Face Verification

-Inconvenience — face scan takes longer than other login methods such as SMS OTP
+Face scan takes longer than other login methods such as SMS OTP.

-Uncertainty — anxious and unsure of what is happening behind Face Verification
+Users felt anxious and unsure of what is happening behind Face Verification.

-Reliability and troubleshooting — scans may fail or behave unpredictably over and over again
+Scans may fail or behave unpredictably over and over again.

 Design improvements